scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 - modification of final rendering.

 This first category often requires arbitrary code execution and must import the library currently being built.
-For example implicit imports of ``.. code-block:``, or custom ``:rc:`` directive).
+For example use of ``.. code-block:``, or custom ``:rc:`` directive).
 The second one offers a more user friendly environment.
 For example,
 `sphinx-copybutton` **Add ref** adds a button to easily copy code snippets in a single